-Volunteering is a way of becoming involved in your local community and the hospital.
-Volunteers are located across the Trust, participating in a variety of ways all contributing to improving the patient experience.
+Volunteering is a way of becoming more involved in your local community and the hospital.
+Volunteers are placed across the Trust, participating in a variety of ways all contributing to improving the patient experience.
 They are an integral part of the Trust and are highly valued by staff, patients, service users and visitors.
+They have been greatly missed during the pandemic and we are delighted to be welcoming them back.
 There are lots of reasons why people choose to become a volunteer within the Southern Health & Social Care Trust such as to:

 - Give something back to the Trust after you or a family member has been treated here

 - Become an active citizen within your community

 - Develop new and useful skills and support your personal development with future job applications, UCAS forms, Duke of Edinburgh Awards, and records of achievements

 - Gaining valuable experience of working in a hospital or health and social care setting

 Originally from Latvia, Egija has recently joined the volunteering service.
 Egija began volunteering in our ‘Here to Help’ role at Daisy Hill Hospital in the Autumn.
 Egija, who is 19 years old, is studying Health and Social care at Southern Regional College and speaks three languages English, Latvian and Russian!